MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-ios-ipados.md

 These devices are often single purpose devices.
 They're used in mission critical areas, like manufacturing lines or specialized equipment control & monitoring.
 For example, it could be an Android tablet running control or monitoring software for a device that welds components.

 In factory machine scenarios, the primary goal is to make sure devices behave in a consistent manner.
-Updates may need to be delayed so all application compatibility testing has been completed.
+Updates may need to be delayed so all application compatibility testing can complete.
 Installation and reboots occur at specific times and are typically deployed in a phased approach.

 An update strategy and priorities for these devices typically include: